joshbegley/nyt-latest/README.md

 `A train derailed in East Sussex, England, on Thursday, seriously injuring two people.`\
 https://www.nytimes.com/video/embedded/world/europe/100000011090907/13vid-uk-train-derailment.html

-**John Crowley, Whose Fantasy Novels Blurred Reality and Dream, Dies at 83**\
+**John Crowley, Author of Reality-Blurring Fantasy Novels Like ‘Little, Big,‘ Dies at 83**\
-`The eminent critic Harold Bloom called his 1981 book ‘Little, Big’ a ‘neglected masterpiece’ and one of the best novels of the 20th century.`\
+`The eminent critic Harold Bloom called his 1981 book ‘Little, Big’ a “neglected masterpiece” and one of the best novels of the 20th century.`\
 https://www.nytimes.com/2026/08/13/books/john-crowley-dead.html

 **Trump Gives Green Light to U.S. Companies to Aim Hacks at Cybercriminals**\